 Tenants will get an eviction notice when a court issues a warrant for possession.
 The warrant states a date by when the tenants must leave a property.

-Note: You must be claiming over £600 (including court costs) to transfer your case to the High Court.
+Note: You must be claiming over £600 (including court costs) to transfer a case over to the High Court eviction procedure.

 In some cases the circumstances of a tenant may change.
 That means they can ask a judge at a new hearing to change the amount they pay.
 It is best to find legal advice if your tenant wants to change payments.